-German conservatives, social democrats tied in vote to decide Merkel successor - Up News Info
+German conservatives, Social Democrats tied in vote to decide Merkel successor - Up News Info

 Article content

-BERLIN — Germany’s CDU/CSU conservatives and their Social Democrat rivals were tied in Sunday’s national election, an exit poll showed, leaving open which of them will lead the next government as Angela Merkel prepares to stand down after 16 years in power.
+BERLIN — Germany’s CDU/CSU conservatives and their Social Democrat rivals were virtually tied in Sunday’s national election, exit polls showed, leaving open which of them will lead the next government as Angela Merkel prepares to stand down after 16 years in power.

 The CDU/CSU bloc won 25% of the vote, their weakest result in a post-war federal election and on a par with the center-left Social Democrat (SPD), the infratest poll for broadcaster ARD showed.
-Other exit polls showed the SPD marginally ahead.
+A Forschungsgruppe Wahlen poll for broadcaster ZDF put the SPD and its chancellor candidate Olaf Scholz on 26% and the CDU/CSU on 24%.

 Article content

+“The SPD is back.
+We are where we belong,” SPD Secretary General Lars Klingbeil said shortly after first exit polls.
+He said the polls showed the SPD and its chancellor candidate Olaf Scholz had the mandate to govern.

-“That hurts,” CDU General Secretary Paul Ziemiak told ARD after publication of the exit polls.
+CDU General Secretary Paul Ziemiak told ARD after the publication of their poll: “That hurts.”

 Attention will now shift to informal discussions – likely with the Greens, on 15%, and liberal Free Democrats (FDP), on 11% – followed by more formal coalition negotiations https://reut.rs/2ZeqYw3, which could take months, leaving Merkel in charge in a caretaker role.